 See what I mean?

-Trying to Control the Experience
+Trying to Control our Family Experiences

 Over the years I have learned to accept it.
 It hasn’t been easy.
 When I set my mind on something and have big expectations, it’s hard to hide my disappointment when it doesn’t go as I expected or wanted.

 Over time, I’ve learned that it’s about her, not me.
 So while this not be my idea of how the “memory-making” should go….the fact is that she is making memories, and how I react and respond will be a part of that.

 It’s Not About Me